Indications for treatment with ciclosporin

 Certain medications should be avoided by patients on ciclosporin.
 If it is essential to receive treatment with one of these medications, you should ensure your health is monitored carefully by your doctor.

 Please refer to the manufacturer's data sheet (see Medsafe) for up-to-date information on drug interactions.
-Ciclosporin is a P-glycoprotein inhibitor.
+Ciclosporin is a P-glycoprotein inhibitor (a CYP3A4 inhibitor).

 - Non-steroidal anti-inflammatory drugs (NSAIDs) eg. indomethacin, naproxen.

-- Antibiotics eg. Cotrimoxasole, trimethoprim, rifampicin, erythromycin, ciprofloxacin, tobramycin, gentamicin.
+- Antibiotics eg. Cotrimoxazole, trimethoprim, rifampicin, erythromycin, ciprofloxacin, tobramycin, gentamicin.

 - Anti-epileptics eg. Phenytoin, carbamazepine.